 When selecting the helmet, fitment is a very important factor.
 You should test fit the helmet properly and make sure it is snug when new and that it fits well together with your goggles.

-Helmets are not only different in sizes, but also in shapes.
+Helmets are not only different in size, but also in shape and weight.
 Some helmets will fit your head shape better.

-When looking for a new helmet, you can usually walk to a local dirt bike dealer and test fit to find the brands and models that fit well.
+When looking for a new helmet, you can usually walk to a local dirt bike dealer and test fit to find the brands and models that fit properly.

 A Light Helmet Will Be More Comfortable To Wear